Which of the following statements is NOT part of the cell theory? | Channels for Pearson+

 1

-Understand the basic principles of the cell theory, which are: 1) All living organisms are composed of one or more cells, 2) The cell is the basic unit of structure and function in living organisms, and 3) All cells arise from pre-existing cells.
+Understand the basic principles of the cell theory, which are: 1) The cell is the basic unit of life, 2) All living organisms are composed of one or more cells, and 3) All cells arise from pre-existing cells.

 Identify the statement that contradicts the established principles of the cell theory.

-Recall the historical context of cell theory, which was developed in the 19th century and refuted the idea of spontaneous generation, the notion that life can arise from non-living matter.
+Recall the historical context of cell theory, particularly the rejection of spontaneous generation, which was disproven by experiments conducted by scientists like Louis Pasteur.

-Evaluate each statement given in the problem to determine if it aligns with the principles of cell theory.
+Evaluate each statement given in the problem to determine which one does not align with the principles of cell theory.

-Recognize that the statement 'Cells can spontaneously generate from non-living matter' contradicts the principle that all cells arise from pre-existing cells, and thus is not part of the cell theory.
+Recognize that the statement 'Cells can spontaneously generate from non-living matter' contradicts the principle that all cells arise from pre-existing cells, thus identifying it as the statement that is NOT part of the cell theory.

 Watch next